There are openings on the board right now, and always on the some of the committees. If you want to apply, please fill out the application form.

 Promotes public awareness and participation in the mission of WWALS through traditional public relations and social media.

-See the Press releases and news items, WWALS website and blog, calendar, facebook page and group, email@example.com, and internal email lists, plus general communications.
-Try our flooding charts.
+See the Press releases and news items, WWALS website and blog, calendar, facebook page, group, and events, meetup, twitter, Instagram, YouTUbe, firstname.lastname@example.org, and internal email lists, and the membership Tannin Times newsletter, plus general communications.
+Try our water level charts for the Little and Withlacoochee Rivers and for the Alapaha River.

 To implement an Alapaha River Water Trail, including the Georgia River Network grant for that purpose.